littlebrat/littlebrat/README.md

 # Hello, World! 👋

-I'm Nuno (not a nickname 😛), a passionate and diligent software engineer.
+I'm Nuno, a passionate and diligent software engineer.
 I currently work at CERN as a Full Stack Developer where I'm part of a great team that develops software for Particle Accelator Hardware 🚀

 This is my team: https://epc-ccs.web.cern.ch/content/tools